 Whatever you do, do not block both Categories and Tags completely using Stallion.
 This is also true for users of Yoast WordPress SEO and All in One SEO nofollow/noindex features, the last thing you want is Google not being able to easily spider your site.

 Who is the Stallion WordPress SEO Plugin Author?

 My name is David Law AKA SEO Dave, I fell into search engine optimization over a decade ago when I started an online business (selling adult toys and lingerie, awesome markup), but had no money to pay for traffic (had no money for anything!).

 Had to learn search engine optimization and within a year my site was receiving over 8,000 unique visitors a day mostly from Google organic search.
 Saw the potential of SEO and became an SEO consultant a couple of years later (stopped selling products).

-I recently stopped offering SEO services to clients (slowly faded the service out over years by not taking on new SEO clients) and make a living from a network of sites I own (95% run WordPress with the Stallion Responsive SEO Theme), ALL my traffic is organic, I haven’t paid for a site visitor in well over ten years, so rely completely on SEO techniques to generate traffic (and a living).
+I recently stopped offering SEO services to clients (slowly faded the service out over years by not taking on new SEO clients) and make a living from a network of sites I own (95% run WordPress with the Stallion Responsive SEO Package), ALL my traffic is organic, I haven’t paid for a website visitor in well over ten years, so rely completely on SEO techniques to generate traffic (and a living).

 Want to know more about damaging Yoast plugin features, see my review of Yoast’s SEO tutorial and plugin.